hardness1020/OLS2Toto/README.md

 ## 🧐 About <a name = "about"></a>

 This study investigates whether applying OLS-based diagnostic checks and subsequent feature engineering can improve the performance of a state-of-the-art (SOTA) time series forecasting model, [Toto](https://arxiv.org/abs/2407.07874), in predicting hourly bike rental demand.
+Full report can be found [here](https://www.overleaf.com/read/ftncmqsqbysm#3457b3).

 <br>